apollographql/hack-the-supergraph/start/README.md

 }
 ```

 Now head over to [studio.apollographql.com](https://studio.apollographql.com) and let's create our Supergraph.
-We can get data from the box at [https://hack-the-supergraph-start-production.up.railway.app/](https://hack-the-supergraph-start-production.up.railway.app/).
+We can get data from the Planisphere at [https://hack-the-supergraph-start-production.up.railway.app/](https://hack-the-supergraph-start-production.up.railway.app/).
 Add this as your first subgraph and paste in the schema that we modified above.

 ![Create your supergraph](../images/create-supergraph.png)